svjt78/InsuranceDocumentRouting/README.md

 3. Quantitative Benefit for Insurers
 Implementing this solution offers several quantitative benefits:
     •	Increased Processing Speed: Automating ingestion, OCR, classification, and routing allows for significant reduction in document processing time compared to manual methods,     supporting configurable real-time or near-real-time workflows.
 The ability to handle 5000 documents/day and factor in peak volumes ensures high throughput.

     •	Improved Operational Efficiency: Automated routing reduces the manual effort required to sort and deliver documents to the correct departments, freeing up staff for higher-value tasks.
 Features like bulk overrides further enhance efficiency for human review.

     •	Enhanced Accuracy: While starting with prompting, the system allows for collecting human feedback via overrides to continuously improve the AI model's accuracy over time through retraining, leading to more precise classification and fewer manual corrections in the long run.
 Classification accuracy is a tracked KPI.
     •	Reduced Costs: Streamlining document handling processes and reducing manual labor translates directly into lower operational costs.

     •	Faster Access to Information: Summaries and action items provide immediate insights into document content, accelerating downstream processing in policy, claims, underwriting, and other departments.

     •	Improved Compliance & Security: Masking PII like SSN/National ID directly addresses the requirement for handling sensitive data securely.
 Encrypting documents at rest adds another layer of security.

-4. Ease of Solution Implementation
-The solution is designed for a phased, iterative implementation, prioritizing a quick Minimum Viable Product (MVP):
+4. Architecture is designed with future-proofing in mind using open-source technology stack:
+    1. Microservices Architecture and Containerization: The solution is based on a containerized microservices design.
+This modular approach allows components (like the ingestion service, OCR worker (Tesseract), LLM classification service, database, and dashboard) to be developed, deployed, and scaled independently.
+Using Docker/Kubernetes for containerization facilitates migration between on-premises and cloud environments and supports scaling out workloads.
+Docker Compose is used for initial development, with a plan to move to Kubernetes for scalable production environments.

+    2. Environment Agnosticism: The architecture aims to be adaptable to both on-premises and cloud environments (AWS, Azure, Google Cloud).
+This is supported by the containerized design and the use of S3-compatible storage (MinIO initially), which allows for a smooth transition to cloud storage services like AWS S3.
+The potential future use of Infrastructure as Code tools like Terraform was also considered for managing resources in different environments.

+    3. Scalability and Performance: The design incorporates a queue-based system (RabbitMQ) to handle document processing asynchronously, which helps manage high volumes and potential peaks after events like natural disasters.
+The microservices design inherently supports scaling specific services that experience higher load.
+While auto-scaling wasn't required initially, the architecture can accommodate it for components like OCR, classification, and summarization workloads.
+The ability to switch between real-time and near-real-time (batch) ingestion modes via configuration provides flexibility in processing speed and resource usage.

+    4. Flexible AI/ML Pipeline:
-•	Phased Rollout: The strategy involves starting with prompt engineering (zero/few-shot LLM) to get the system running immediately, even with limited initial labeled data.
-The dashboard is then used to collect valuable human feedback (overrides) to build a dataset for future fine-tuning or model improvements.
+        o	The plan starts with prompt engineering (zero/few-shot learning) using the OpenAI API to get the system running quickly and collect user feedback.

-•	Standard Technologies: Utilizes widely adopted and well-supported open-source technologies (Python, FastAPI, React, Postgres, RabbitMQ, Tesseract, OpenCV, MinIO), easing development and deployment.
-•	Containerized Deployment: Leveraging Docker Compose allows for simple local setup and testing, with a clear path to scaling on Kubernetes for production environments.
-•	Modular and Extensible Architecture: The microservices design ensures that components are loosely coupled, allowing for independent development, updates, and easier integration of future features (like SSO, fraud detection, multilingual support).
-The design includes integration points for existing services (like a credential service).
-•	Proof-of-Concept Approach: Explicitly supports starting with a PoC for OCR and refining based on real document samples.
-•	Defined Roadmap: Includes clear next steps like setting up repositories, integrating components, refining prompts, and implementing dashboard features, providing a structured path forward.
-This approach allows insurers to quickly realize the benefits of automation while building a robust, scalable, and maintainable document processing platform.
+      	o	User feedback captured through manual overrides is saved to build a labeled dataset for future model retraining or fine-tuning.
+Options for retraining cadence (scheduled or event-triggered) were discussed.

+      	o	The system is designed to dynamically look up the organizational hierarchy (departments, categories, subcategories) from the doc_hierarchy table for LLM classification.
+The LLM caches this hierarchy periodically, ensuring that the classification logic stays updated with configuration changes without requiring code modifications to the LLM worker.

+      	o	The architecture is flexible enough to potentially transition to different LLMs or hybrid approaches (like embedding + ML classifiers) as needed.

+    5. Extensibility for Future Features: o	The architecture is designed to facilitate adding new functionalities later, such as automated claim settlement suggestions, fraud detection, or other insurance use cases.
+Tagging suspicious documents was considered for a future fraud pipeline.

+      	o	Multi-language support is planned as a future enhancement, with the architecture designed to easily integrate language detection, translation, or multi-lingual NLP models.
+Specialized OCR engines often offer multi-language support.

+      	o	The email notification functionality is planned as a separate, isolated capability to minimize impact on existing modules, using a modern email service (Resend) and background tasks for non-blocking operation.

+    6. Adaptable User Interface: The dashboard is built using Next.js with React and TailwindCSS, which are modern frameworks known for building responsive and performant single-page applications that can scale in complexity. o	The UI is explicitly designed to be fully responsive using TailwindCSS utilities, adapting to different screen sizes.

+      	o	The inclusion of a configuration area in the dashboard allows administrators to dynamically manage settings like organizational hierarchy, MinIO bucket mappings, email notification settings, and ingestion mode, with changes stored in the database.
+This allows administrators to adapt the system to evolving business needs without developer intervention.

+      	o	The authentication layer is designed to be pluggable, allowing a future switch from simple username/password to SSO integration.

+      	o	Real-time updates via WebSockets are supported for the dashboard, providing users with up-to-date information on document processing status.

+These design choices contribute to an application that is not only functional for the initial requirements but also flexible, scalable, and adaptable to future changes in technology, business needs, and user expectations.

 List of Key Features: